Bryostatin

 Bryostatins are a group of macrolide lactones from (bacterial symbionts of) the marine organism Bugula neritina that were first collected and provided to JL Hartwell’s anticancer drug discovery group at the National Cancer Institute (NCI) by Jack Rudloe.
 Bryostatins are potent modulators of protein kinase C. They have been studied in clinical trials as anti-cancer agents, as anti-AIDS/HIV agents and in people with Alzheimer's disease.

 Biological effects

 Bryostatin 1 is a potent modulator of protein kinase C (PKC).

 It showed activity in laboratory tests in cells and model animals, so it was brought into clinical trials.
 As of 2014 over thirty clinical trials had been conducted, using bryostatin alone and in combination with other agents, in both solid tumors and blood tumors; it did not show a good enough risk:benefit ratio to be advanced further.

 It showed enough promise in animal models of Alzheimer's disease that a Phase II trial was started by 2010; the trial was sponsored by the Blanchette Rockefeller Neurosciences Institute.
 Scientists from that institute started a company called Neurotrope, and launched another clinical trial in Alzheimer's disease, preliminary results of which were released in 2017.

 Bryostatin has also been studied in people with HIV.
+Mitzi Nagarkatti's research indicates that Bryostatin works as a latent infection-reversing agent in HIV-infected patients.